bravoalpha79/Googly-cricket-glossary/README.md

     to push the contents of your local Git repository to the newly created Heroku remote repository.

-10. In the workspace CLI, enter
+9. Still in the Gitpod workspace CLI, enter

      `heroku ps:scale web=1`

      to start the Heroku web process.

-11. Log into your [MongoDB Atlas](https://account.mongodb.com/account/login) account.
+10. Log into your [MongoDB Atlas](https://account.mongodb.com/account/login) account.

     In the dashboard, select your database Cluster, then click the Connect button.

     In the pop-up, select the option "Connect your application".

     Under the tab "Connection string only", copy the connection string.

-12. On Heroku App Dashboard, in the Settings tab, click the button "Reveal Config vars".
+11. On Heroku App Dashboard, in the Settings tab, click the button "Reveal Config vars".

     Using the Add button, add the following keys and their corresponding values:

-    key: IP
+    key: `IP`
-    value: 0.0.0.0
+    value: `0.0.0.0`

-    key: PORT
+    key: `PORT`
-    value: 5000
+    value: `5000`

-    key: MONGO_URI
+    key: `MONGO_URI`
     value:
     - paste the string copied from MongoDB,
     - inside the pasted string, replace `<password>` with your database access password (**NOT** your MongoDB login password), and
     - replace `test` with the name of the database used for your project.

-    key: SECRET_KEY
+    key: `SECRET_KEY`
-    value: value of SECRET_KEY as entered in the project's env.py file.
+    value: value of SECRET_KEY as entered in the project's env.py file, **without quotes** .

-13. In the top right corner of the Dashboard, Click on the More button.
+12. In the top right corner of the Heroku App Dashboard, click on the More button.

     From the dropdown menu, select "Restart all dynos".
 Confirm Restart when prompted.

-14. Click on Open app.
+13. Click on Open app.
 The App is now deployed.

 ## Credits